 The BrAIn lab is situated on the homeland of the Métis and the territory of Treaty 6, an agreement rooted in relationship that we honour and respect.
-We pay our respects to the many diverse First Nations peoples of the area and acknowledge them as the original inhabitants and custodians of this land.
+We pay our respects to the many diverse Indigenous Peoples of the area and acknowledge them as the original inhabitants and custodians of this land.
 We accept our responsibilities to the land and to community.
 Just as we have benefitted, and have rights and obligations, from the Treaty relationship, we are accountable for the impact of colonialism and embrace action towards reconciliation.
 We acknowledge the past and present colonial attributes of our profession, and commit to decolonizing those practices.
 We are thankful for the ability to live, work, and gather on this land and sacred territory.

 (BrAIn Lab team, Fall 2020)